karmaniverous/metastructure/README.md

 ### Artifact Generation

-Each `workspace` defined in your project cnfig file contains an optional `generators` object.
+Each `workspace` defined in your project config file contains an optional `generators` object.
 If present, each key of this object should specify a file path relative to the project root, and the associated value should specify the location of a Handlebars template, also relative to the project root.

 When you run Metastructure with the `-g` or `--generate` flag, it will generate (or replace) the files specified in the `generators` keys by processing the associated Handlebars templates with the expanded project config data object for the workspace provided with the `-w` or `--workspace` flag.